Noticeboard

 Patients in Northern Ireland can access the current average waiting times for outpatient assessments for elective care services within each Trust.
 The webpage will be updated every month to ensure that users have access to timely, standardised waiting time information.
 FAQs have also been developed and linked on the webpage to improve the users’ experience and understanding of the information provided.

 We have recently implemented some changes in the way the practice operates.
 Between 9am and 2pm daily (with the exception of Wednesday which will be 9am - 11.30am),we will deal with requests for routine appointments and patient enquiries.
-After this time we will only be accepting emergency calls, calls from other Healthcare Professionals, and provide test results.
+After this time we will only be accepting emergency calls, calls from other Healthcare Professionals, and providing test results.

 Did you know if you are registered for online services, you can request repeat prescriptions AND book GP appointments through our website?
 Contact reception for further details.